FirefoxBar/HeaderEditor/docs/docs/en-US/guide/modify-body.md

 ## Configuration

-### Invalid Configurations
-In Chrome, the following configurations are invalid.
-We may fix those in the future:
-* Match types - method, resource type
-* Exclude rule - method, resource type

-In Firefox, all configurations are valid.

 ### Encoding
 HE uses UTF-8 to decode transmitted content by default.
 If the website is not encoded in UTF-8, you will need to manually specify the encoding.